AlvaroBarreira/NubceoChallenge/README.md

 WebSite: "https://challenge-nubceo.vercel.app/"

 ## Description
 Challenge for "Nubceo".
-This App was made with React Js and React-Bootstrap, you can Login and navegate around the pages, Filter a especific Band and Sorting, and view more information about the Band.
+This App was made with React Js and React-Bootstrap.
+In this app you can Login and navegate around the pages, Filter a especific Band and Sorting, and view more information about the Band.

 ## Technology used